Long, cold winter days are the perfect excuse to explore London’s museums!

-Today, DOYOUSPEAKLONDON takes you to the astounding Wallace Collection!
+Today, DOYOUSPEAKLONDON takes you inside the remarkable Wallace Collection!

-The museum is ideally located in the heart of London, in a quiet area away from the hustle and bustle of Oxford Street, yet just a short walk away.
+The museum is perfectly situated in the heart of London, tucked away from the hustle and bustle of Oxford Street, yet just a short walk from the action.

-The collection features “fine and decorative arts from the 15th to the 19th centuries with important holdings of French 18th-century paintings, furniture, arms and armours, porcelain and Old Master paintings arranged into 25 galleries”.
+The collection showcases fine and decorative arts from the 15th to 19th centuries, including major holdings of 18th-century French paintings, furniture, arms and armour, porcelain, and Old Master works, carefully displayed across 25 galleries.

-I’m always amazed that London offers so many opportunities to experience art for free.
-This is a privilege no one should refuse, right?
-Now let’s dive into the collection’s treasures…
+I’m always amazed at how many opportunities London offers to experience art for free.
+A privilege no one should miss!
+Now, let’s explore the collection’s treasures…

-My purpose here is not to show you all the works of art featured here -it would be too long and obviously would spoil the visit- but more to convince you the Wallace Collection is an outstanding gathering of artistic treasures you can’t not see when you’re in London.
+My goal isn’t to show you every work of art (that would take forever and spoil the visit), but to convince you that the Wallace Collection is an extraordinary treasure trove you simply can’t miss when in London.

 The Marquesses of Hertford and Sir Richard Wallace were savvy art collectors with a particular attraction for European grandmasters’ paintings.